3bdul1ah/rgbimage_to_laserscan/README.md

 ```
 ### 3. Run the Project

-After completing the installation steps, make sure you calibrate your camera using the instructions [here](https://wiki.ros.org/camera_calibration).
-You can then run the example:
+After completing the installation steps, you can then run the example:

 ```bash
 ros2 launch depth_anything_v2_ros webcam_laserscan.launch